 Filing Your Georgia Divorce

-The steps for filing your Georgia divorce with DivorceWriter are as follows:
+The basic steps for filing your Georgia divorce with DivorceWriter are as follows:

 - You review and sign the documents, then file the Divorce Petition and Settlement Agreement with the court.